HoRaMusic/RadioMusic-ComplexVCO/README.md

 - A very long press allow to record the current VCO setting, the recorded setting is automatically loaded when starting(powering) the module.
 (Anti aliasing has been improved since the video release)

+TODO:

+Maybe scale the pitch for exact note frequencies and use the frequency knob to select octave.